 Unfortunately, there’s no option to set equalizer settings for multiple songs at once.
 If you have a large music library, you’re going to have to invest some time and set the equalizer for all songs, one-by-one.

 An alternative method to specify equalizer settings per-song is to right-click a song and select the ‘Song info’ option from the context menu.
 On the song info window, select the ‘Options’ tab.
 At the bottom, you will see an ‘equalizer’ option with a dropdown that lets you pick one of the equalizer settings that iTunes supports.

 We’d be lying if we said this second method is faster.
-Regardless which method you go with, it’s going to take time to do this for every single song in your library.
-If you’re not up to making the effort, set the equalizer for your favorite, most played songs which iTunes can identify for you.
+Regardless of which method you go with, it’s going to take time to do this for every single song in your library.
+If you’re not up to making an effort, set the equalizer for your favorite, most played songs that iTunes can identify for you.